ColinKennedy/vim-usd-goto/README.md

 ```

 - Restart Vim
-- The next time you try to open a path with "gf", if no other resolver
+- The next time you try to open a path with `gf`, if no other resolver
 method could be found and "/tmp/default_file.usda" then that file will
 be opened in Vim, instead.